-The attribute Initial PD is a mandatory attribute, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute Initial PD is a mandatory attribute.
 The attribute Initial PD should be regarded as dynamic, i.e. the value of the attribute Initial PD could change over time.

 The attribute Initial PD must be the PD estimate on which the regulatory PD used for calculating capital requirements at that reporting date is based.
 If the credit institution's PD model produces a rating grade which is mapped to a PD using a master scale, use the master scale which is used at the reporting date.